joashgobin/boiler/logs/joashgobin-2025-12-08.md

 - Fixed paths for gen and lazy functions
 - Added avif option for conversions
 - Added alias functions for gen and lazy
+- Use regular img tag instead of htmx